MichaelCurrin/dev-resources/resources/webassembly/index.md

 - A modern language which is great at high-performance operations in the browser, without having to write JavaScript.
 - WebAssembly is human-readable but it is not usually written by hand.
 You typically use a language like one of [these](#languages-that-generate-webassembly-output) to generate WebAssembly output.
 - WebAssembly can be loaded as a module in the browser, so you can get the benefit of the performance without writing WebAssembly yourself.

+Now part of the W3C standard.

+WebAssembly is low level text that looks like Assembly and compiles to a binary which runs in the browser with near native performance.

+You can write code say a game in C++, then compile to WebAssembly and a binary.

+WebAssembly doesn't replace JavaScript but works well with it.
+For example, one side uses React for the UI outline and WebAssembly for the contents.

 ### Links